Mixed 3-manifolds are virtually special: Specialization

-\begin{thm}[{\cite[Lem 16.13]{Hier}}] Let $G$ be the fundamental group of a sparse virtually special cube complex.
-Suppose that $G$ is hyperbolic relative to virtually abelian subgroups $\{E_n\}$ stabilising the quasiflats.
-There are finite index subgroups $E^\circ_n\subset E_n$ such that for any further finite index subgroups $E^c_n\subset E^\circ_n$ the quotient $G/\nclose{\{E^c_n\}}$ is hyperbolic and virtually compact special.
-Moreover, each $E_n/E^c_n$ embeds into $G/\nclose{\{E^c_n\}}$. \end{thm}

 \begin{proof}[Proof of Theorem~\ref{thm:specialization}] To prove that the action of $G$ on $\widetilde{X}$ is virtually special, we will verify the conditions of Criterion~\ref{thm:HWcriterion}.
-Freeness and finiteness Conditions (1)--(3) of Criterion~\ref{thm:HWcriterion} are Hypothesis (i) of Theorem~\ref{thm:specialization}.
-We now verify Condition (4) of Criterion~\ref{thm:HWcriterion}.
-Let $H$ be the stabiliser of a hyperplane $\widetilde{A}\subset\widetilde{X}$.
+Freeness and finiteness Conditions (1)--(3) of Criterion~\ref{thm:HWcriterion} are Hypothesis~(i) of Theorem~\ref{thm:specialization}.
+We now verify Condition~(4).
+Let $H$ be the stabilizer of a hyperplane $\widetilde{A}\subset\widetilde{X}$.
 Let $g\in G-H$.
 We will find finite index subgroups $P'_i\subset P_i$ such that: